Safety

 This section considers three important principles to reduce fire injuries - prevention, detection and escape in the event of fire.

-The causes of fire may be greatly increased in houses where data show gas installations are poor with only 48 per cent OK.
-Electrical faults may also lead to fires and data show that only 42 per cent of houses had all power points testing OK.
+The causes of fire may be greatly increased in houses where data show gas installations are poor with only 47% OK.
+Electrical faults may also lead to fires and data show that only 33% of houses had all power points testing OK.
 The combined impact of vermin and electrical cables can increase fire risk.
-Data show that mice and rats were present in almost 15 per cent of houses, this is a significant reduction from 50% in 2006.
+Data show that mice and rats were present in almost 52% of houses, this is an increase from 47% in 2013.
 Mice and rats cause damage to electrical cables and to appliances such as hot water systems, refrigerators and stoves.

-Escape from house fires will be difficult if, as data show, security screens are often fixed to windows resulting in 46 per cent of houses with the only emergency escape route possible through external doors.
+Escape from house fires will be difficult if, as data show, security screens are often fixed to windows resulting in 37% of houses with the only emergency escape route possible through external doors.

 Structural collapse